DavisPL-Teaching/261/lecture3/README.md

 - Behind how Dafny works: starting with first-order logic.

-- Hoare logic and dynamic logic.
+- (If time) Move on to Lecture 4, Hoare logic and dynamic logic.